- 48 Bachelors

 Pioneers are always on the lookout for their next big adventure.
 At Carroll, it’s right around every corner.
 No matter what your interest, there’s a way to get involved, make friends, pursue your current passion or discover something new.
 You’ll find you’ve joined a warm, welcoming and supportive community.

 You’ll need to pack the orange paint, because it’s time to get your game face on.
 Whether you want to crush the competition on the playing field or show your support from the stands, be ready to bring your 'A' game when it comes to Pioneer spirit.
 Carroll is home to 22 NCAA Division III athletic teams and competes in the nationally-recognized College Conference of Illinois and Wisconsin (CCIW).
 Go Pios!

-Pioneers participate, and Carroll makes it easy to explore your interests and discover new ones with more than 50 student organizations.
+Pioneers participate, and Carroll makes it easy to explore your interests and discover new ones with more than 45 student organizations.
 Joining a student organization is a great way to make friends and get connected to campus life.
 How will you get involved?
-Whether you’re interested in student government, acting, Greek life, paranormal research, acapella singing, outdoor activities and more, we’ve got a place for you.
+Whether you’re interested in student government, acting, fraternity and sorority life, a capella singing, outdoor activities and more, we’ve got a place for you.
 Ideas for new student organizations are always welcome!

 Go to your profile page to get personalised recommendations!